Read below to find out what's happening in our classroom

 Highlights from Mrs. Hill

 Well - here it is - the last newsletter of the year.
 And what a great year it's been.
 I have enjoyed this group of second-graders.
 Their growth in all aspects – academic, social, emotional - has been amazing and I am so proud of them!
 My thanks go out to you as parents for your participation in your child's education.
 I'm going to miss all the children - I've learned so much from each and every one of them!
 Thank you for the opportunity to teach and learn with your child.

-The second grade enjoyed a fun-filled afternoon on Thursday.
+The second grade enjoyed a fun pizza lunch on Monday.
 It was a nice way to celebrate the end of the year as second-graders.
 Thanks so much to all the parents who donated to make this special end-of-the-year event happen.

 At the bottom of this newsletter I've included a short list of some things you can do with your child while you're enjoying summer vacation.
 These are just a few small ways you can help your child stay prepared for third grade.
-In addition, a summer homework folder was sent home with your child earlier in the week.
-Please feel free to use the materials in the folder to help your child retain some of the important concepts learned this year in second grade.
+In addition, please remember that RAZ-kids.com and ixl.com are available all summer long.
+Please continue to use these valuable resources provided thanks to our generous PTO.

 Thanks again for all your support and kind words throughout the year.
 Have a wonderful summer – enjoy this time with your growing children!

 Mrs. Hill J

 While you’re enjoying your summer vacation, don’t forget to:

 · Read each day and discuss what you’ve read.
 Discussing and retelling both help build comprehension J